viaacode/sip-specification/3_core-concepts.md

 - which files should be included in each representation;
 - what metadata schemas can be used and where.

-Content that is delivered to meemoo must therefore always be packaged in a meemoo SIP that adheres to a specific Content profile.
+Content that is delivered to meemoo must therefore always be packaged in a meemoo SIP that adheres to a specific content profile.

 {: .important }
 Generally speaking, it is up to the content partner to decide what aspect of its collection is considered as an IE and what profile to use.